romerobu/workshop-gitops-infra-deploy/README.md

 ## Create cluster

-First of all, create a **./pullsecret.txt** containing the pull secret to be used.
+:warning: First of all, create a **./pullsecret.txt** containing the pull secret to be used.

 This script deploy OCP both hub and SNO managed on AWS.
 You must specify the following params:

 ```bash
 sh ocp4-install.sh <cluster_name> <region_aws> <base_domain> <replicas_master> <replicas_worker> <vpc_id|false> <aws_id> <aws_secret> <ocp_version|null>
 ```
-*VPC id is required only if you are deploying on an existing VPC, otherwise pass "false".
-OCP version is not a required input value either, you can skip it if you want to install the latest version.*
+VPC id is required only if you are deploying on an existing VPC, otherwise pass "false".
+OCP version is not a required input value either, you can skip it if you want to install the latest version.

 For example, if you want to deploy a argo-hub cluster: